 There are certain food items a person can get used to purchasing pre-made at the store, like, oh, say, hummus, for example.
-I prepare most things from scratch, but somehow had this mental block when it came to hummus.
+I prepare lots of things from scratch, but somehow had this mental block when it came to hummus.
 In the end, purchasing hummus in one easy ready-to-go tub just seemed so much more convenient.
 It certainly wasn’t cheaper, though, and I disliked having a plastic tub at the end of each hummus adventure that then had to be recycled.
-I wanted to be eating whole foods and foods from nature – and that plastic tub seemed an ugly reminder that my hummus wasn’t quite what it could, or should, be.

 - Author: Emily Joldersma, R.H.N.